sfluor/ezscan/readme.md

 ### Format

-To format the code you can do `yarn format`
+To format the code you can do `yarn lint-fix`

 ## Todos